 Become a Supporter, Member or Friend and help YOUR village museum!

-Dunster Museum and Doll Collection has achieved a great deal in a very short space of time: a re-vamped Doll Collection; a brand new small local museum; a new office space; a small shop; a meeting room/library for villagers and local businesses with free wifi and tea/coffee making facilities; a re-styled Victorian billiards room; disabled access; a new disabled toilet with baby changing facilities; a completely renewed kitchen; and a freshly decorated committee room.
+Dunster Museum and Doll Collection has achieved a great deal in a very short space of time: a revamped doll collection, a brand new local museum, a small shop, a meeting room for visitors, local business and villagers with free Wifi and tea/coffee making facilities, a re-styled Victorian snooker room, disabled access, a new disabled toilet with baby changing facilities, and a completely renewed kitchen.

 Please click here for more information on becoming a Supporter, Member or Friend.